cblearn/cblearn/docs/contributor_guide/index.rst

 Publish Changes
 ------------------

-Most contributions will change files either in the code or in the documentation directory, as described in the sections below.
+Most contributions will change files in the code or the documentation directory, as described in the sections below.
 Commit your changes to a separate *git* branch (do **not** commit to ``master``).
-After you finished changing push this branch to Github and open a pull request to the ``master`` branch there.
+After changing, push this branch to Github and open a pull request to the ``master`` branch there.
 Once the request is opened, automated tests are run.
 If these tests indicate a problem, you can fix this problem on your branch and push again.
-Once the automated tests are successful, maintainers of cblearn will review the changes and provide feedback.
+Once the automated tests are successful, maintainers of ``cblearn`` will review the changes and provide feedback.
-Usually after some iterations, your changes will be merged to the ``master`` branch.
+Usually, after some iterations, your changes will be merged into the ``main`` branch.

 ..
 Note: